 Depending on business needs, budget, and personal priorities, you may opt for integration to help automate this process and save time.

-Whilst manually managing data can seem like a low-cost solution, the time investment required may lead to a greater opportunity cost.
+While manually managing data can seem like a low-cost solution, the time investment required may lead to a more significant opportunity cost.
 As with any new business system, you’ll need to evaluate the solutions available and decide which best meets your particular needs.

 There are dozens of everyday processes already on your plate as a WooCommerce store owner.
 Adding manual accounting duties such as entering customers and sales by hand, adding and managing product lists, correctly recording and filing sales taxes, adding bank deposits, reconciling your accounts, and keeping inventory levels current takes a considerable of time.